 A large video screen came alight on each side of the wide picture window.
 Each showed a map of the Khyber Pass, the mountains surrounding it, and the flatter areas to the east and west of the mountains.
 A rough oval surrounded the pass, extending a dozen miles on all sides.

-The young woman said, “This is called informally the Five Tribes Area for the major tribes in this area.
+The young woman spoke over a microphone.
+“This is called informally the Five Tribes Area for the major tribes in this area.
 The valley of Landi Kotal is near the center of the area.”

 The scene zoomed in to show the valley in greater detail.